 Injectable treatments typically require a needle and syringe, but may also require additional supplies depending on the treatment and the species of the individual.
 In some cases, particularly if only a few small doses are necessary, your veterinarian may draw up these doses for you, providing the appropriate amount of medication in appropriately-sized syringes attached to appropriately-sized needles.
 Other times, you’ll be provided with a vial of medication and the necessary needles and syringes.
 If you have a stash of unused needles and syringes from previous treatments, make sure you understand how these are sized before making the assumption that you do not need the needles or syringes your veterinarian provides.

 Syringes also come in different sizes based on the amount of liquid they can hold.
 It’s often easiest to use a smaller, rather than a larger syringe.
 For example, when administering a small amount of medication, maneuvering a 1cc or 3cc syringe will be easier than if you are using a 20cc or 60cc syringe.
-Accurate measurement will also be easier if you use the smallest syringe possible.
+It is important you understand how much you’re drawing up in the syringe, as misreading or misunderstanding the syringe amount can result in harm to your residents.
+Accurate measurement will be easier if you use the smallest syringe possible.
 That being said, it’s best not to push a syringe to its limit, if possible.
 The plunger of a full syringe can easily be knocked out, spilling the syringe’s contents, or it can be inadvertently depressed, resulting in some of the medication being expelled before administration.
 In the case of larger syringes, it can also be difficult to maneuver a full syringe and put enough pressure on the plunger while keeping the needle in a steady position.

 In addition to different sizes, syringes for injections come in Luer lock and Luer slip types.
 Luer lock syringes are designed so that the needle twists and locks onto the end of the syringe, whereas a Luer slip syringe does not lock onto the needle.
 Medical professionals prefer one over the other depending on the task at hand, but for subcutaneous and intramuscular injections, you may find that the Luer lock syringe is your best bet.
 When using a Luer slip to administer medication, it is easy to create so much pressure that the needle detaches from the syringe, spraying medication all over the place.
 There are also other types of syringes that are not intended for injections and do not have appropriately sized tips to attach to a needle.